codergeek121/custom_elements-rails/README.md

 > [!WARNING]
 > Only single word elements are supported currently.
 See https://github.com/codergeek121/custom_elements-rails/issues/1

 ## Add a custom element

-Generate a new custom element with:
+This gem adds a generator to generate new custom elements with:

 ```bash
 $ rails generate custom_element test